GSA/smartpay-website/src/content/resources/forum-presentations.md

 ---
-title: GSA SmartPay Training Forum Presentations
+title: GSA SmartPay® Training Forum Presentations
 intro: "Here are the forum presentations and videos from the most recent GSA SmartPay Training Forum."
 description: "Here are the forum presentations and videos from the most recent GSA SmartPay Training Forum."
 order: 5
-tags:
-  - publications
-  - forum
 ---

 ## Advanced Concepts in Purchase Card Management